-As a way of exploring gender differences, I split the data into males/females and experients/nonexperients, and examined the number of participants who obtained scores at or above the mean with those who obtained scores below the mean, using the Fisher exact probability test.
-Analyses of the TAS, DES and CEQ and PEQ and HES frequencies for males versus females were overall non-significant, which was also the case when experients and non-experients were examined separately.
-In other words, I did not find evidence for gender differences in my set of data.
+As a way of exploring gender differences, I split the data into males/females and experients/nonexperients and examined the number of participants who obtained scores at or above the mean with those who obtained scores below the mean, using the Fisher exact probability test.
+Analyses of the scores for males versus females were overall nonsignificant, which was also the case when experients and nonexperients were examined separately.
+In other words, I did not find evidence for gender differences in the data.